Ndpnt/CoffeeTouch.js/README.md

 ## Options

-You can pass a hash of options for third parameter.
+You can pass a hash of options as the third parameter.

 The options are: